cphdat2sem2017-B/Week1-Operating-systems/readme.md

 * Clone your repository locally
 * Add, Commit, Push

-###Linux
+##Linux
 We will look at how to set up a linux server on digitalocean, how to manage users on the machine, and how to navigate the server from the command prompt.
+When settin up the server for the first time we will use this [tutorial](study/Getting Started with Digital Ocean.pdf)
+###The tutorial contains these commands:
 ```
 ssh root@SERVER_IP_ADDRESS
 adduser <user>